astropy/astropy/docs/development/releasing.rst

    step, please contact the Astropy Coordination Committee.

 #.
 Once the release(s) are available on the default ``conda`` channels,
    prepare the public announcement.
 Use the previous announcement as a template, but link to the release tag instead of ``stable``.
-   For a new major release, you should coordinate with the Astropy Coordinators.
+For a new major release, you should coordinate with the rest of the Astropy release team and the community engagement coordinators.
 Meanwhile, for a bugfix release, you can proceed to send out an email to the ``astropy-dev`` and Astropy mailing lists.

 .. _release-procedure-bug-fix: